JULY MODERNIZATION HIGHLIGHTS: Key Updates on Construction Projects at LAX and VNY

 Sidewalk/Walkway/Parking Structure Restrictions and Closures:

-Parking Structures 2a/2b: The bridge connecting P2a and P2b has been demolished to make way for construction of the APM.
-A temporary exit has opened from P2b onto West Way.
-In addition, P2b now uses an automated payment system.
+Parking Structures 2a/2b: The roof of P2a is temporarily closed due to construction on the Center CTA APM station.
+The pedestrian bridge from P2a to Terminal 2 has been removed.
+Guests can reach Terminal 2 from the Lower/Arrivals Level.
+A temporary exit is available from P2b onto West Way.
+In addition, P2b uses an automated payment system.

 Impacts Near LAX: